State and Serialization¶

 var clonedState = StateHelpers.CloneState(graphState);

-// Simple merge
+// Using a configuration-based merge

 config.SetKeyPolicy("counters", StateMergeConflictPolicy.Reduce);